-Mobile payment platforms don’t typically have their own fraud protection policies, though they generally have staffers who assist with fraud claims.
-However, using a credit or debit card on a mobile payment platform doesn’t negate the card issuer’s own fraud protection policy.
+Mobile payment platforms don’t typically have their own fraud protection policies, although they generally have staffers who assist with fraud claims.
+However, using a credit or debit card on a mobile payment platform doesn’t negate the card issuer’s fraud protection policy.
 So if a criminal makes fraudulent charges on your Chase Sapphire card through your Samsung Pay account, the team at Chase will investigate and issue a refund if appropriate.

 Security protections vary somewhat by payment system, and some have downright futuristic features.
-For instance, Samsung Pay has a biometric security feature – a fingerprint reader – that effectively prohibits anyone other than the platform owner from using the stored cards.
+For instance, Samsung Pay has a biometric security feature: a fingerprint reader that effectively prohibits anyone other than the platform owner from using the stored cards.

-Other mobile payment systems utilize retina scanners and heart rate monitors for identity verification or fraud detection.
+Other mobile payment systems use retina scanners and heart rate monitors for identity verification or fraud detection.
 As biometric technology and data encryption techniques improve, new protections are likely to make their way into existing and future contactless payment systems.

-Contactless Payment History & Technology
+Contactless Payment History and Technology

 Near-field communication technology arose out of early work on radio frequency identification (RFID) technology, which used patterned radio signals for communication and product identification.
 According to Google Patents, the first RFID patent was filed in 1983 by American scientist Charles Walton.
 RFID didn’t gain traction in consumer applications until the late 1990s, when a variation on the technology was incorporated into a line of “Star Wars” dolls manufactured by Hasbro.

 Around the same time, Mobil introduced Speedpass, an RFID-enabled keychain fob that allowed members to pay at the pump without swiping a credit card.
-Speedpass, which still exists in modified form, is a proprietary, closed-loop (merchant-specific) system that essentially functions as a store credit card.
+Speedpass, which still exists in modified form, is a proprietary closed-loop (merchant-specific) system that essentially functions as a store credit card.

 In the following years, similar merchant-specific systems proliferated in the United States and elsewhere.
 However, due to the fragmented nature of store-specific payment options, they never really emerged as an alternative to magnetic-stripe credit cards.